ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 The following drop-down style code blocks contain complete Stan models with options for time-varying parameters.
 Each also includes a flag for inclusion of the log-likelihood, <code>keep_log_lik</code>.
 With large N, storing samples of <code>log_lik</code> can reduce computational efficiency, due to memory overload.
 In that case, you can use this flag to drop those samples unless or until you need to use them.

 <details>
-<summary>Click for the 'AR only' Stan model with time-varying parameters</summary>
+<summary>The 'AR only' Stan model with time-varying parameters</summary>
 {% highlight stan %}
 data {
   int S; // sites